pyokagan/pycsdl2/docs/api/render.rst

    :param int blendMode: The blend mode to use for texture blending.
 One of the
                          :ref:`blend-modes`.

+.. function:: SDL_GetTextureBlendMode(texture) -> int

+   Returns the blend mode used for texture copy operations.

+   :param texture: The texture to query.
+   :type texture: :class:`SDL_Texture`
+   :returns: The texture's blend mode.
+One of the :ref:`blend-modes`.

 .. function:: SDL_DestroyTexture(texture)

    Destroys the specified texture, freeing its resources.